Who does History Day?

 When you create a History Day project, you are the historian and you get to decide the direction of your research based on your interests and ideas.
 You can support your argument with evidence from primary and secondary sources.
-You get to explore the ideas of leadership and legacy within the topic you have chosen.
+You get to explore the ideas of exploration, encounter and exchange within the topic you have chosen.

 What is a primary source and why do I need to use them?

 Primary sources are the building blocks of history that help us know what happened in the past.
 Newspaper articles from the time are a great way to understand what people thought about the reapportionment as it happened.
 This article from the Burlington Free Press on August 8, 1964 shows the sides of the issue before any decisions were made.